Using the AWS Toolkit for Visual Studio

-The AWS Toolkit for Visual Studio is a plug-in for the Visual Studio IDE that makes it easier for developers to develop, debug, and deploy .NET applications that use Amazon Web Services.
-Some of the features of the AWS Toolkit that enhance the development experience are:
+The AWS Toolkit for Visual Studio is a plugin for the Visual Studio IDE that makes it easier for developers to develop, debug, and deploy .NET applications that use Amazon Web Services.
+For details on how to download and install the kit, see Installation.

 AWS Explorer enables you to interact with many of the AWS services from inside the Visual Studio IDE.
 Supported data services include Amazon Simple Storage Service (Amazon S3), Amazon SimpleDB, Amazon Simple Notification Service (Amazon SNS), Amazon Simple Queue Service (Amazon SQS), and Amazon CloudFront.
 AWS Explorer also provides access to Amazon Elastic Compute Cloud (Amazon EC2) management, AWS Identity and Access Management (IAM) user and policy management, and deployment to AWS CloudFormation.

 AWS Explorer supports multiple AWS accounts, including IAM user accounts, and enables you to easily change the displayed view from one account to another.